DealSyte/manifesto/readme.md

 [https://www.finalis.com] Finalis.com
 ### 1. User insights over assumptions.
 Data-driven organization.
 ### 2. We trust, we respect and we are kind with each other.
+### 13. We work here because we want to work here, and it is our responsibility to ensure this healthy environment.
 ### 3. We will have fun.
 ### 4. Discipline over bureaucracy.
 ### 5. We are empowered human beings that resolve the right problems on a daily basis.
 We hold ourselves accountable.